knah/Il2CppAssemblyUnhollower/README.md

  * `obj.Cast<InterfaceType>()` will fail if you try to cast an object of your injected type to an interface.
 You can work around that with `new InterfaceType(obj.Pointer)` if you're absolutely sure it implements that interface.
  * Limited method matching might result in some interfaces being trickier or impossible to implement, namely those with overloads differing only in parameter types.

+## PDB generator
+UnhollowerPdbGen builds an executable that can be ran to generate a Microsoft PDB file (debug symbols) for GameAssembly.dll based on unhollower-generated names.
+This can be useful for analyzing code of obfuscated games.
+For unobfuscated games, using [Il2CppInspector](https://github.com/djkaty/Il2CppInspector) would provide way better results for code analysis.
+Generated PDBs were tested with windbg, lldb, WPA viewer/ETL performance analysis and IDA.
+Generated PDBs only include generated methods, and don't include type info, generic method info and IL2CPP internals.
+You need to manually copy the following Microsoft-provided libraries from Visual Studio (or other build tools) for this to work - I'm not redistributing them as license on them is not clear.
+ * `mspdbcore.dll`
+ * `msobj140.dll`
+ * `tbbmalloc.dll`

+These need to be placed next to the built .exe file.
+Use file search to find `mspdbcore` in VS install.

 ## Upcoming features (aka TODO list)
  * Unstripping engine code - fix current issues with unstripping failing or generating invalid bytecode
  * Proper interface support - IL2CPP interfaces will be generated as interfaces and properly implemented by IL2CPP types